 With four different classes, Outriders is geared for multiplayer.
 While it will presumably be possible to solo most of the game, you’ll have an easier time if you find other players whose abilities can complement your own.
 Teaming up with other players will probably also be necessary for certain missions and end-game content.

 One interesting feature of Outriders is that you’ll be able to set your own difficult level with the game’s World Levels.
 Those looking for a casual experience can dial the World Level back to 1, and pretty much breeze through the game, taking in the story and setting.
 Masochists can set it up to 5, where enemies can mop the floor with unwary players.
 Higher world levels give more experience and better gear, of course, so finding one that works for you and your party will be part of the game’s fun.

 While the general setup of Outriders is not so different from a series like Destiny, what sets this game apart is how good the gunplay feels.
 Developer People Can Fly always puts a special emphasis on weapon variety and moment-to-moment shooting, and that polish is on display in Outriders as well.

-People Can Fly has revealed three of the game’s four classes: Pyromancer, Trickster, Devastator and an unannounced class.
+People Can Fly has revealed all four of the game's classes: Pyromancer, Trickster, Devastator and Technomancer.
 I’ve personally gone hands-on with the Devastator class, and can say that it’s a good choice for people who like to get up close and personal with enemies.
 You can knock enemies over, shield yourself from incoming damage and blast enemies from close range to regain health.

 The Outriders announcement trailer from E3 2019 doesn’t show off any gameplay, but it does give players a good idea of the story setup: